 2025 in Review: A Year of Growth, Gratitude and Big Transitions

-As we approach the end of 2025, we’ve found ourselves looking back over the past twelve months with a real sense of appreciation.
-It’s been a full, lively, and at times slightly chaotic year - in the best possible way - and one that brought opportunities, challenges, and plenty of moments that reminded us why we love what we do.
+As we reach the end of 2025, we’ve found ourselves looking back over the past twelve months with a real sense of appreciation.
+It’s been a full, lively, and at times slightly chaotic year - in the best possible way - bringing opportunities, challenges, and plenty of moments that reminded us why we love the work we do across Somerset and the South West.

 As we begin to wind down for the next couple of weeks, we hope you enjoy a calm, cosy, and restorative festive season.
 Thank you for being part of our year.
 We’re excited to step into the new one and see what it brings.